UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <p style="padding-left: 30px">10:00 a.m. -11:30 a.m. | Hurley Convergence Center, Digital Auditorium &amp; Training Lab 130
 Learn about Chomp and other fun math games!
 Chomp was developed by mathematician and economist, David Gale, and is played by calculating moves that involve eating a chocolate bar!</p>

-<h4><strong>Chemistry *Magic* Show</strong></h4>
+<h4><strong>College of Business Alumni Panel</strong></h4>
+<p style="padding-left: 30px">10:00 a.m. – 11:00 a.m. | Woodard Hall, Room 202
+This event invites back College of Business alumni from varying classes and majors to discuss their career paths, as well as give advice to students for while they're in college, after they graduate, and how they can break into their industries.</p>

+<h4><strong>Family Fun</strong></h4>
-<p style="padding-left: 30px">First Show: 1:00 p.m.;  Second Show: 2:00 p.m. | Jepson Science Center, Room 100
+<p style="padding-left: 30px">11:30 a.m. – 2 p.m. | Ball Circle
-Student members of the American Chemical Society and the Department of Chemistry invite you to come and see awe-inspiring and wonder-filled chemistry demonstrations in UMW's newly expanded and renovated Jepson Science Center.</p>
+Join in the family fun – giant games will be available or just relax in one of our adirondack chairs!   <em><strong>In case of inclement weather, outdoor games will not be available.</strong></em></p>

 <h4><strong>Legacy Lunch</strong></h4>
 <p style="padding-left: 30px">12:00 p.m. -1:30 p.m. | Jepson Alumni Executive Center, Rappahannock Grand Ballroom
 1119 Hanover Street, Fredericksburg, VA 22401
 The Office of Alumni Relations invites UMW alumni, students, and families with historic UMW legacy connections (grandparents, parents, siblings, aunts, uncles, etc.) to celebrate their shared experiences while enjoying a complimentary breakfast. <strong><em>By invitation only and requires advance registration</em></strong>.</p>

+<h4><strong>Chemistry *Magic* Show</strong></h4>
+<p style="padding-left: 30px">First Show: 1:00 p.m.;  Second Show: 2:00 p.m. | Jepson Science Center, Room 100
+Student members of the American Chemical Society and the Department of Chemistry invite you to come and see awe-inspiring and wonder-filled chemistry demonstrations in UMW's newly expanded and renovated Jepson Science Center.</p>

 <h4><strong>UMW Education Study Abroad Fair </strong></h4>
 [caption id="attachment_185" align="alignright" width="300"]<img class=" wp-image-185" src="http://www.umw.edu/familyweekend/wp-content/uploads/sites/25/2018/07/IMG_0088-e1530905496656.jpg" alt="" width="300" height="203" /> Education Abroad Fair[/caption]